 Special educational needs (SEN) and disability quite often, but not always, overlap and interconnect.
-Children and young people can have SEN but no disability and vice versa.
+Children and young people can have SEN but no disability, and vice versa.
 While others may have both, which can mean they have complex needs.
 Here, Seashell sets out to explain the relationship between disability and special educational needs.

-What are special educational needs (SEN)?
+What is special educational needs?

+So, what is ‘special educational needs’?
 The Special Educational Needs and Disability Code of Practice (2015) defines special educational needs as:

 “A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
-A child of compulsory school age or a young person has a learning difficulty or disability if he or she: has a significantly greater difficulty in learning than the majority of others of the same age or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream-post 16 institutions.”
+A child of compulsory school age or a young person has a learning difficulty or disability if he or she has significantly greater difficulty in learning than the majority of others of the same age or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream-post 16 institutions.”

 What is a disability?